 Surprisingly swimming with wild sea lions is not at all dangerous as long as your obey the careful instructions of your guide.
 We were simply told not to try to touch the sea lions, more because it would scare them off than for fear of an attack.
 This is because only the juvenile sea lions are interested in humans and are not territorial in the water – where we swam was in open water and we were just viewed as curious creatures not adapt to water life, therefore no reason to attack.
 Approaching a dominant male on land where he would feel uncomfortable and threatened is not advised.
 No one in our group felt anything close to be threatened and the most you may get is a curious sea lion inspecting your feet.
 In this case I think the fear is all in people’s head and my only advice can be just get in and do it – Mar Adentro Excursiones are very professional operators and would not let tours enter the water if there was any threat.
 It would be a shame to let fear ruin an incredible, unique experience that you can have on these sea lion lima day tours!

 Lima Sea Lion Swim With Only A Full Day in Lima

 Our Palomino Islands Tour which included swimming with sea lions in Lima Peru was generously provided by Mar Adentro Excursiones.
-While there is one other company operating this tour I chose to go with Mar Adentro Excursiones due to their modern speed boat which minimizes time to get out to Islas Palomino and previous reviews of their high safety standards, minimal group sizes, knowledgable guides and commitment to sustainable interactions with the wildlife – all of which I witnessed on this trip.
+While there is one other company operating this tour I chose to go with Mar Adentro Excursiones due to their modern speed boat which minimized the time required to get out to Islas Palomino and previous reviews of their high safety standards, minimal group sizes, knowledgable guides and commitment to sustainable interactions with the wildlife – all of which I witnessed on this trip.
 The sea lions are not fed by either of the tour operators and truly are just curious, not being incentivised at all, which is remarkable!
 Being in the water close to this huge colony is an amazing moment and will be cherished forever by anyone who likes nature and wildlife!